cloudmesh-community/book/chapters/in/ai-rest.md

 ```

-Now, we create a python module `gcv.py` for detecting labels in an image.
+Now, we create a python module `gcv.py` for detecting labels in an image
-Make sure envionment variable *GOOGLE_APPLICATION_CREDENTIALS* is set to the
+importing `google.cloud.vision` library.
+Image will be read from a local library and the name of the image will be
+passed as a parameter.
+The environment variable *GOOGLE_APPLICATION_CREDENTIALS*
-path of the JSON key file downloaded or set the environment variable as shown in the
+can also be set in the program as shown in the following code:
-following code:

 ```python